Students who are accepted into the CIDP graduate program may qualify for financial assistance through some of the following means:

 The university’s new Graduate Scholarship Program offers scholarships to eligible students in most entry-level graduate programs.
 The graduate scholarships will offer, for those who qualify, an overall percentage discount on the specific tuition for that student’s program, based on the student’s GRE scores.

-Scholarships are calculated as a percent of tuition and are awarded as follows: Those with a GRE score of 1000 will receive a scholarship equal to 10% of tuition; those with 1200, 25% of tuition; and those with 1300, 50% of tuition.
+Scholarships are calculated as a percent of tuition and are awarded as follows: Those with a combined verbal and quatitative GRE score greater than 300 will receive a scholarship equal to 10% of tuition; those greater than 310, 25% of tuition; and those greater than 320, 50% of tuition.
 For students who have taken the exam more than once, the latest exam scores (prior to enrollment) will be considered.
-For more information, see http://www.andrews.edu/grad/scholarship/index.html.
+For more information or to see equivalent GMAT scores, see http://www.andrews.edu/grad/finances/scholarships.html.

 US Citizens and permanent residents are elegible to apply for funds through use of the FAFSA (Free Application for Federal Student Aid).
 More information on this and other funding options is available here.